Sadeedpv/codeExplainer/README.md

 # Code Explainer
-This is a VS Code extension that explains every bit of code inside your editor.
+### This is a VS Code extension that explains every bit of code inside your editor.
 It uses the OpenAI API to generate explanations for code.

 ![Code Explainer](https://github.com/Sadeedpv/codeExplainer/blob/main/assets/code-explainer-logo.png?raw=true)

 ## Installation

 To install the extension, open VS Code and go to the Extensions tab.
 Search for **Code Explainer** and click Install.
 Alternatively, You can install it from [here](https://marketplace.visualstudio.com/items?itemName=SadeedPV.code-explainer)

+## WHY YOU SHOULD USE IT?

+- You have trouble understanding an open-source project.
+- Or Maybe you just copied the code from Stack Overflow or some other site, and you don't understand what you've just written.
 ## HOW TO USE!?

 Once the extension is installed, you can use the command **Code Explainer: Explain** to get an explanation for any piece of code.
 All you have to do is select the piece of code you want the explanation for and hit `Ctrl + shift + p` and search for explain.

+### Configuration

 But before that, you have to configure your OpenAI API key.
 Go to your VSCode settings(Ctrl + ,) and search for code-explainer and set your `OPENAI API KEY` which you can easily obtain from here - [openai](https://platform.openai.com/account/api-keys)